BradAlmonte/file43/README.md

 - Summary: total files, successful, failed, time taken, link to output folder
 - Runs completely on your machine (no cloud)

+In future updates I will make it so these Inputs work aswell: **MOV, MKV, AVI, WEBM, MP3, WAV, M4A, FLAC, OGG** In future updates I will make it so these Outputs work aswell: **WAV, AAC, FLAC, OGG, M4A**
 ---

 ## Requirements